Meet The 74-Year-Old Queen Of Bangkok Street Food Who Netted A Michelin Star

 "I tried to cook every night after I closed the restaurant," she says.
 "I experimented until I got a dish right, to make a dish people wanted."

-In the process, she decided to switch things up, forgoing the usual street food ingredients for the highest quality ingredients possible — especially seafood.
+In the process, she decided to switch things up, forgoing the usual street food ingredients for the highest-quality ingredients possible — especially seafood.
 And she charged a lot more for it in the process.

 Some told her it wouldn't work.
 She didn't listen.
 And her business grew.
 Fast.
 Enough for her to buy the shop house where she's been cooking for the past 40 years.
 She starts cooking as soon as the restaurant opens and doesn't stop until it closes well after midnight.